What Is a Research Design | Types, Guide & Examples

 A research design is a strategy for answering your research question using empirical data.
 Creating a research design means making decisions about:

-- Your overall aims and approach
+- Your overall research objectives and approach

 - Your sampling methods or criteria for selecting subjects